dirigible-io/dirigible-io.github.io/docs-help/docs/community.md

 ## Contributor Guide

-Dirigible.io is an open source project, which means that you can propose contributions by sending pull requests through [GitHub](https://github.com/eclipse/dirigible).
+Eclipse Dirigible is an open source project, which means that you can propose contributions by sending pull requests through [GitHub](https://github.com/eclipse/dirigible).

 Before you get started, here are some prerequisites that you need to complete: